BayashiPascal/GSet/README.md

 `<T> GSetPop(GSet<N>* const that);`

 Remove and return the data at the head of the set `that`.
+Raise the exception `TryCatchExc_OutOfRange` if there is no data.

 `<T> GSetDrop(GSet<N>* const that);`

 Remove and return the data at the tail of the set `that`.
+Raise the exception `TryCatchExc_OutOfRange` if there is no data.

 `void GSetEmpty(GSet<N>* const that);`